 4.4 To what extent will a leniency application be treated confidentially and for how long?
+To what extent will documents provided by leniency applicants be disclosed to private litigants?

-While there are controls governing confidentiality, applicants must know that the information they provide will eventually be disclosed.
+While there are controls governing confidentiality, applicants must know that the information they provide will eventually be disclosed once charges are laid, as part of Crown disclosure.
+Crown disclosure may even include notes taken by Competition Bureau officers during the proffer.

 Before that time, however, the Competition Act effectively draws under its protection nearly all information that is provided to or obtained by the Bureau in the course of executing its mandate.
 The Bureau has the discretion to communicate information in four circumstances: